sharmaeklavya2/blog-source/content/posts/juggling-101.md

 Almost any not-easily-breakable spherical object of an appropriate size and weight is good enough to juggle, but we'll discuss the options commonly available.

-* Tennis or Cricket balls (not the leather ones): These are what I currently now.
+* Tennis or Cricket balls (not the leather ones): These are what I currently use.
 * Sponge balls: These are great if you're juggling in an environment with a lot of breakables.
   But they bounce off from hands and they lack weight.
   I learned juggling with them, but I recommend not starting with them.